carolwanjohi/carolwanjohi.github.io/README.md

 ## Description

 [Personal Portfolio](https://carolwanjohi.github.io/) is my online portfolio.
+It displays some of the projects that I have created.
+Some of the projects are team projects.

 ## Setup/Installation Requirements
 * Click [Personal Portfolio](https://carolwanjohi.github.io/) <br/>